fglock/Perlito/README-perlito5-Java.md

   - eval bytecode is cached - this will leak memory
       - review the ClassLoader for leaks

-  - Java extensions are disabled inside eval-string (only plain-perl)
+  - some Java extensions are disabled inside eval-string - see section `Perlito5-Java extensibility`
-      - `Java::inline` works inside eval-string
-      - extensions can be precompiled in `perlito5.jar`

 Possible workarounds for slow compilation: